 - suffer from severe migraines

 Side Effects of Implanon

-In addition to having the potential to cause blood clots, Implanon has also been linked to the following side effects:
+In addition to being linked to blood clots, Implanon may also have the potential to cause the following side effects:

 - irregular bleeding